-A line whose failure is detected is automatically avoided, and the only normal line takes over the communication.
+A line detected its failure is automatically eliminated from network routes, and the only normal lines take over communication routes.
 Therefore, if at least one normal line remains, the communication can continue without rebooting the system.
 It is also possible to disconnect a specific line manually by using the operational command (hanetnic command).